Trained to kill.

 Her targets: enhanced operatives working for a covert organization.

 And whoever’s taking them out is coming for her next.

 Olesya is suddenly in a race against time, hunted by assassins and former allies while trying to unravel a global conspiracy.

 Will she uncover the truth before it’s too late?

-You’ll love this cyberpunk thriller by ex-recon soldier Nathan M. Farrugia.
+If you like Altered Carbon and Mission: Impossible, you’ll love this science fiction thriller by ex-recon soldier Nathan M. Farrugia.

 Get it now.